Yuzurukyun/TsuserverDR/README.md

 * **bg_period_end** "period name"
     - Removes the special background to be displayed in the area whenever there is a clock in the area with the given period, so that it instead displays the normal background of the area.
 * **can_passagelock**
     - Changes the current area's setting to allow non-staff members to change passages starting in the area with /bilock or /unilock.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in your hub's area list.
 * **can_rollp**
     - Changes the current area's setting to allow non-staff members to do /rollp.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in your hub's area list.
 * **can_rpgetarea**
     - Changes the current area's setting to allow RP users to use /getarea.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in your hub's area list.
 * **can_rpgetareas**
     - Changes the current area's setting to allow RP users to use /getareas.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in your hub's area list.
 * **char_list** "list"
     - Sets the character list of your hub.
     - If not given a character list, it will use the default file `config/characters.yaml`.